 Co-operative Life Limited ("the Company" or "Co-op Life") is a profit-oriented entity incorporated in New Zealand under the Companies Act 1993 and registered under the Co-operative Companies Act 1996 on 17 October 2011.
-The Company is an issuer for the purposes of the Financial Reporting Act 2013.
+The Company is an FMC Reporting Entity under the Financial Markets Conduct Act 2013.